sister-software/keywork-starter-kit/docs/README.md

 # Creating A React App Using Keywork And ESBuild

-This example repo shows how Keywork can be used to build a simple Todo List app.
+This example repo shows how Keywork can be used to build a web app on Cloudflare Pages with your own routing.

 ## Features